Orientation to Leather in-person workshop

 - In-person or Online?: In-person

 This is an in-person workshop.
-All students and the instructor are required to be vaccinated (honor system) and agree to wear a mask for the duration of the class.
+All students and the instructor must show proof of vaccination against Covid-19 and agree to wear a mask for the duration of the class unless otherwise announced by SFCB.
 If you choose to complete the registration process you are agreeing to these terms.

 It is impossible to imagine the history of bookbinding without leatherwork, and difficult to advance in learning bookbinding without having some skill or understanding of how leather is used in making books.
 Fancy books, plain ones, rustic or refined, historical and modern all have used leather in some fashion.
 Even many books without the tiniest scrap of leather still have borrowed working methods from leather bookbinding.
 This introduction to the advanced track in leatherwork for bookbinding helps students cross the frontier of those remote and mysterious tools and techniques commonly used in leather bookbinding today.